ableasdale/kafka-producer-perf-test-walkthrough/README.md

 Prior to Kafka 3.0 [the default setting was 1](https://docs.confluent.io/cloud/current/client-apps/optimizing/durability.html#producer).

-If you are running with an earlier version of Confluent Platform, you'll probably notice `acks=all` will have an impact on both latency and throughput.
+If you are running with an earlier version of Confluent Platform, you'll probably notice `acks=all` will have an impact on both latency and throughput; you'll see worse numbers after adding that.

 ## Third performance test